CamelBOGO/9game/_9game_index/README.md

-This index page made by Next.js (https://nextjs.org/learn).

-Use 'npm run dev' to run the index page.
+Use 'npm run dev' to run the index page in dev mode.
+Use 'npm run build' to build project.
+Use 'npm start' to run the index page in release mode.